josephwilliams/mathler/README.md

 - I combined some tests that could have been separated conceptually, such as testing attempt population from local storage to tiles in the board within the board-failure test file.

 - Due to compatibility issues between NextJS and Cypress component tests, I ran some unit tests as part of the more "end-to-end" tests, particularly for the StatsCard and DifficultyToggle components.

+- Also, I deliberately did not add rules, as they were obviously understood as part of the assignment.